 Other authorities suggest a more “free-range” parenting approach.

 In fact, I’m not going to tell you how to parent at all.

 Instead, the Parenting Paradox work helps you understand the relationship between your anxiety and achievement, and how it impacts your parenting decisions.
 It guides you to identify your core values so that whatever parenting decisions you make, they will lead your child to achieve authentic success.

 As a parent of a teenage daughter and preteen son growing up in a highly competitive city, I get and have lived this paradox.
 As a psychotherapist, speaker, and writer, I’ve developed this work because I’m committed to helping parents and the children they love achieve authentic success.

-If you want to learn more about parenting achievement anxiety and my upcoming book, The Parenting Paradox, here are 4 ways we can stay in touch:
+If you want to learn more about parenting achievement anxiety and my upcoming book, The Parenting Paradox, here are three ways we can stay in touch: